htrefil/rkvm/README.md

 ## Limitations
 - Only keyboard and relative mouse events work (that is, can be forwarded to clients)
-- Clients only are supported on Windows, however, server support will be added in the future
-- When Windows UAC is active the client needs elevated privileges to function properly.
-You may need to run the client in the System account (e.g. `psexec -sid client ...`)

 ## Project structure
 - `rkvm-server` - server application code